 Coastal Sculling

-Coastal sculling is sculling’s wilder cousin and comes in two main formats: Endurance (Offshore) and Beach Sprints.
+Coastal sculling is rowing’s wilder cousin and comes with two main racing formats: Endurance (Offshore) and Beach Sprints.

 coastal coxed quads racing